nchase/css/on-input-styles.md

 Maybe all of that lives inside of a `<label>`.
 Painted with broad strokes, your choice.

-The browser catches the different states of the input, but styles the adjacent element that you specify.
+The browser catches the different states of the `<input />` via the pseudo-class and styles the adjacent element accordingly.